Micrathena: In North America

 Although the genus includes over a hundred species, only four are found in the United States and Canada.
 Among those four species, female spined micrathena (Micrathena gracilis) have five pairs of conical tubercles, female M. mitrata have two short posterior pairs, and female arrow-shaped micrathena (M. sagittata) have three pairs.
-The only species recorded from Canada is M. sagittata, found in Ontario.
+Only two species are recorded from Canada, being M. sagittata, found primarily in the Pinery Provincial Park, and M. gracilis, which is more widespread.